 Using Git Accounts in Nova

-Nova currently supports six types of Git accounts: GitHub, GitHub Enterprise, GitLab, self-hosted GitLab, Bitbucket Cloud, and Bitbucket Server.
+Nova currently supports seven types of Git accounts: GitHub, GitHub Enterprise, GitLab, self-hosted GitLab, Gitea, Bitbucket Cloud, and Bitbucket Server.
 You can add any of these Git accounts under Settings > Git Accounts.

 Git Accounts settings